mlivesu/The_2D_shape_structure_dataset_OBJs/README.md

 https://github.com/2dshapesstructure/dataset-processing

 It contains all the 1255 2D meshes in the original dataset, that were cleaned from unferenced vertices and stored in the handy OBJ file format.

+For completeness, I also included the cpp code used to parse the original data, clean it and save it in OBJ, and the script for batch processing all the models.
+The cpp code depends on [CinoLib](https://github.com/mlivesu/cinolib).